 Local Plans typically consist of a single document covering the local authority area, but sometimes local planning authorities may decide to prepare multiple documents, for example so that broad topics can be covered in one document and more detailed site or area proposals can be covered in another document.

 National planning policy states that the Local Plan should set out the long term overall vision and strategic objectives on how the area should develop.
 It will include a strategy for achieving the objectives, setting out how much development is needed, where, when and how it will be managed and delivered.
 The plan will also set out how its performance on delivering the development strategy will be monitored once adopted.

 The Local Plan should set out strategic policies and allocate strategic sites that are considered central to achievement of the strategy for example sites for major housing and employment development.

-The Local Plan should be supported by a policies map (sometimes still referred to as a ‘proposals map’) which will show where development could take place.
+The Local Plan should be supported by a policies map (sometimes still referred to as a ‘proposals map’) which will show where development is identified to be appropriate.
 It should also identify areas of protection such as nationally protected landscape, areas of importance for nature conservation and Green Belt.

-Other development plan documents may be produced if your authority considers specific issues or areas are not adequately covered in the Local Plan, however, the authority must provide clear justification for doing so.
-For example an Area Action Plan could be produced.
-Area Action Plans are specific to an area that is in need of significant change for example major regeneration, or conservation.
+Other development plan documents may be produced if your authority considers specific issues or areas would be more appropriate to cover outside of the main Local Plan document, however, the authority must provide clear justification for doing so.
+For example an Area Action Plan could be produced to oversee an area that is in need of significant change for example major regeneration, or conservation.

-If necessary the authority may also produce Supplementary Planning Documents (SPD), These build upon and provide more detailed advice or guidance on the policies in the Local Plan and they can cover a range of issues for example affordable housing or design.
-They are not formally part of the development plan but may be material considerations in decision taking.
+If necessary the authority may also produce Supplementary Planning Documents (SPD).
+These provide more detailed advice or guidance on the policies in the Local Plan and they can cover a range of issues for example affordable housing or design.
+They are not formally part of the development plan but may be material considerations in decisions on planning proposals.